Agnifera: Casting

 Yukti Kapoor was roped in to play the lead Ragini, with Ankit Gera as the male lead Anurag Singh.
 Simran Kaur and Mohak Khurrana were signed to play parallel leads Srishti and Vishesh Singh.

 Besides the lead cast, Amita Choksi, Sunil Singh, Deepali Kamath, Shakti Singh and Amit Koushik were roped in to play parents' roles.
-In June 2017, Divay Dhamja entered as antagonist Shekhar Sharma though he quit two months later, with his character getting jailed.
+In June 2017, Divay Dhamja entered as the antagonist Shekhar Sharma though he quit two months later, with his character getting jailed.

 In early 2018, Khurana's exit was planned, with his character's supposed death, and his parallel lead role was passed on to Ayaz Ahmed, who was zeroed in opposite Kaur as the gangster Baiju Kanpuria.
 In July 2018, Khurana rejoined the show by playing both his already alive character and Shekhar Sharma's returned changed face character, thus replacing Dhamja.

 In September 2018, the series was planned and finalized to take a 20 year leap with Kapoor and Kaur's previous roles of Ragini and Srishti getting killed, while they were cast to portray their daughters Agni and Sakshi.
 Gera, Ahmed and Khurana's lead characters also were shown dead, which made them to exit, and Karan Goddwani was introduced as the new male lead Kishan Thakur in October 2018.
 In December 2018, Samridh Bawa also entered as Sameer Thakur.